kshukshu/eks-terraform-ci-cd-resume-site/README.md

 # ☁️ Cloud Resume API on AWS EKS

+🌐 **Live version**: _Not publicly hosted (cost-optimized demo only)_
+🧪 **Tested on**: macOS Sonoma 14.x, Terraform v1.6.6, kubectl v1.29, AWS CLI v2

 This project showcases a production-grade deployment pipeline for a simple `/visits` API using AWS infrastructure, Kubernetes, Terraform, and GitHub Actions.
-It is designed as a DevOps portfolio artifact to demonstrate hands-on experience with modern cloud-native infrastructure.

 ---